TadPath/PARDUS/examples/README.md

 These are test PNM iamges for use with ai_img_viewer.pcs (will only read the p2 and p3 iamges) and ai_img_viewer_v2.pcs (will read all of them)

 ## ReadMe_IPM.md
-A markdown manual for the interplanetary marauders game, written by and AI.
+A markdown manual for the interplanetary marauders game, written by an AI.

 ## splash.bin
 A binary file containing the splash image for the interplanetary marauders game.
 For this to work it has to be placed in the directory where the pardclient interpreter program was run from.